rpsalmon/helllo_world/README.md

 I have several courses in my cart at a discounted rate on udemy in addition to the conclusion of -easy stuff\
 I may actually even be looking at head of and director level roles with the right play
 #### 12/16 The first node in a network is made
-Meet Christopher Stump and talked python - I now have someone to bounce serious code...maybe Rimy also\
+Meet CS and talked python - I now have someone to bounce serious code...maybe Rimy also\
 Refocus on Pandas\
 Not much code today, work intrusion
 ##### 12/17 Pandas